Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/07-page.md

 </div>

-<span class="label label-info">NOTE:</span> Notice how the text box has grey text (should work in most browsers), and that when you click in there or begin typing it goes away.
+<span class="label label-info">NOTE:</span>Try clicking in the textbox with the grey text.
+This should work in most browsers.
+When you click in there or begin typing, the grey text disappears.